mvanbrummen/blog/content/post/akka-http-react-js.md

 ```

-The receive method will pattern match against the GetSpoiler case object and send a random movie spoiler message back to the sender and log a message for an unknown message.
+The receive method will pattern match against the `GetSpoiler` case object and send a random movie spoiler message back to the sender and log a message for an unknown message.

-We will also define JSON marshalling for the MovieSpoiler class with support from the Spray JSON library.
+We will also define JSON marshalling for the `MovieSpoiler` case class with support from the Spray JSON library.

 ```
 implicit val movieSpoilerFormat = jsonFormat2(MovieSpoiler)